Secure 2.0 Act: What you need to know

 Simpler plan administration

-- Reduces some required disclosures for “unenrolled” participants
+- Fewer required disclosures for participants who are not enrolled

 Expanded access to retirement plans

-- Permits 403(b) sponsors to join a multiple employer plan or pooled employer plan
+- 403(b) sponsors can join a multiple employer plan

 We're here to support you